PolyLiYJ/SLAttack/ReadMe.md

 ```
 python Evaluate.py --whether_target --whether_1d --attack_lr 0.001 --num_iter 300 --binary_step 5 --dist_function L2Loss_pt
 ```

+### Evaluate on different models
 - To test ASR on different models, you can just change the args.model parameters.
-We have upload the pretrained PointNet, PointNet2, and DGCNN models to the cls/Bosphorus folder.
+We have upload the pretrained PointNet, PointNet++Msg, PointNet++Ssg, and DGCNN models to the cls/Bosphorus folder.
 For example, to test the untarget attack success rate on PointNet++Msg, you can use
 ```
 python Evaluate.py --whether_1d --attack_lr 0.001 --num_iter 1000 --binary_step 10 --dist_function L2Loss_pt --model PointNet++Msg
 ```